 If you’re in the market to cut the cord and get a cheap, reliable internet TV service, you may be considering an option like Philo.
-At just $16/month for 45+ channels, Philo’s offering is good for those on a budget.
-However local channels are important, and with Philo, local channels are a bit of a disappointment.
+Thanks to its affordable price and healthy channel line-up, Philo’s offering is good for those on a budget.
+However, local channels are important, and with Philo, local channels are a bit of a disappointment.
 Let’s explore what you’ll find with Philo and local channel availability.

 What Philo Local Channels Are Available?

 The answer here is simple, yet disappointing: There are none.